ArenKDesai/Aren-s-Notes/graphics lec.md

 7. **Render**.
 This draws everything.

 ## 3D Math
-The line that goes perpendicular to a trangle --- the line pointing outward of the line --- is the triangle's
+The line that goes perpendicular to a trangle --- the line pointing outward of the line --- is the triangle's **normal**.